Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenverifyb)Simulated vs. actual results</p>
 </div>

 Of the thirty simulations, eight fell below the level of our average service time.
-When you compound this analysis with multiple registers, inter-arrival times, and different line-lengths, we can see how reducing variance is the key to consistently maximizing throughput.
-We also didn't talk about slack time between orders, fatigued employees, or other factors that add variance to the process.
+When you compound this analysis with multiple registers, inter-arrival times, and different line lengths, we can see how reducing variance is the key to consistently maximizing throughput.
+We also should have discussed the slack time between orders, fatigued employees, or other factors that add variance to the process.

 ## Fitting distributions

-Let's take a look at some other ways to fit distributions to data.
-We'll begin by building a helper function to give us a frequency table of values.
+Let's look at other ways to fit distributions to data.
+First, we'll build a helper function to give us a frequency table of values.

 ```r